PDrifting/CBookDraft/book.markdown

   f80  plugh = 9.6169031625e+35;

   // Shows using the appropriate format specifier for any given type.
-  // C has a special use case for %c so that integer based 8-bit,
+  // C has a special use cases for %c so that integer based 8-bit,
   // 16-bit, and 32-bit data types can all be used to represent chars.
   // This can be seen from the output information below.
 64-bit
   // integer types are incapable of storing char information.